Skip to content

 6. Tube trimming: The tube is trimmed with a bevel-up cut to a length that allows 2–3 mm insertion into the anterior chamber.

-Additional points for Ahmed® glaucoma valve
+Additional points for the Ahmed® glaucoma valve

 Hypotony prevention for non-valved devices